History of Joy Reid in Timeline

 In 1991, Joy Reid graduated from Harvard University with a concentration in film studies.

-In 1997, Joy Reid began her journalism career in South Florida for a WSVN Channel 7 morning show.
+In 1997, Joy Reid began her journalism career, leaving her job at a business consulting firm in New York to work for a WSVN Channel 7 morning show in South Florida.

 1997: Marriage to Jason Reid